Bernoulli and self-destructive percolation on non-amenable graphs: Notation and results

-where $\textup{Stab}_H(u)=\{h\in H:hu=u\}$.
 Loosely speaking, a graph is transitive if it `looks the same' from each vertex, and is unimodular if for each pair $u$ and $v$, the number of vertices that `looks the same' as $u$ seen from $v$ equals the number of vertices `looking the same' as $v$ seen from $u$.
 In particular, Cayley graphs are transitive and unimodular.
 We will in this paper only consider transitive and unimodular graphs.
-Finally, we define the concept of amenability.
-Known as the (vertex-)isoperimetric constant, let